pawanm07/OIBSIP/README.md

 The Car Price Prediction project aims to predict the selling price of cars based on various features using machine learning algorithms.

 ### Dataset

-Source: ( Car data.csv )
+Source : Car data.csv

-Description: The dataset contains information about car attributes such as year, present price, kilometers driven, fuel type, seller type, transmission type, and owner details.
+Description : The dataset contains information about car attributes such as year, present price, kilometers driven, fuel type, seller type, transmission type, and owner details.

-### Technologies Used
+### Libraries Used
 - Python
 - Pandas
 - NumPy